-27. Can I appeal if I don't get full recognition?
+36. Can I appeal if I don't get full recognition?

-Yes, however, it is important to bear in mind that this is not a high stakes exam or a hoop to jump through.
+Your EO will be able to let you have details of its appeal procedures.
+It's important, however, to bear in mind that this is not a high stakes exam or a hoop to jump through.
 It is part of a continuous process designed to help and encourage you to improve your practice as a clinical trainer.

-For employers, its purpose is to help them keep track of their clinical training workforce and to ensure that their trainers are keeping their continuing personal and professional development (CPPD) up to date.
+For employers, its purpose is to help them to keep track of their clinical training workforce and to ensure that their trainers are keeping their continuing personal and professional development (CPPD) up to date.
 So if you don't get full recognition at first, it's an opportunity to review what you wish to do in education and training.
 Provisional recognition simply indicates that you are working towards full recognition but haven't yet produced the required evidence.

-Section 8 Is recognition right for me?
+Is Recognition Right for Me?

-28. This all looks like a lot of hard work, just to do something I've already been doing for ages.
+37. This all looks like a lot of hard work. just to do something I've already been doing for ages.
 What's in it for me?

 It is worth stressing that although it may at first look like hard work, it doesn't need to be!
 Just as with revalidation and evidence supporting good clinical practice, the challenge is simply to be aware of the need to produce evidence as you go along.
 A good trainer will already be demonstrating appropriate attitudes and behaviours and keeping up to date with new developments in the field of medical education.
 All you have to do is collect evidence of this as you go along.

 The recognition process is your chance to have your skills and achievements as a trainer formally recognised by your employer, possibly for the first time.
-The recognition system is only the first step in a programme of work designed to ensure that job planning, resource allocation and service load all reflect the responsibilities undertaken by trainers on a day to day basis.
+The recognition system is only the first step in a programme of work designed to ensure that job planning, resource allocation and service load all reflect the responsibilities undertaken by trainers on a day-to-day basis.

-29. I have enough of a clinical and teaching workload without this.
+38. I have enough of a clinical and teaching workload without this . . .
 I would prefer to concentrate on my clinical practice.

 As a doctor, you care about providing good patient care.
-If you also believe that good medical training leads to better doctors who can provide excellent clinical care in the future, and that clinicians have a vital role to play in improving the quality of the education medical students and doctors in training received, then this is good reason to involve yourself in this process.
+If you also believe that good medical training leads to better doctors who can provide excellent clinical care in the future, and that clinicians have a vital role to play in improving the quality of the education medical students and doctors in training receive, then this is good reason to involve yourself in this process.
 However, it isn't compulsory.
 Only you can decide if you want to participate in the scheme; if you don't seek recognition you will still be able to teach (at least for the time being), but you won't be able to fill one of the four designated roles.
-'The recognition process is your chance to have your skills and achievements as a trainer formally recognised by your employer, possibly for the first time.'

-30. I have to train juniors because my clinical practice is so specialised and I am the only one in the region who can do it.
+39. I have to train juniors because my clinical practice is so specialised and I am the only one in the region who can do it.
 What would happen if I didn't seek recognition?

-Only those who are recognised (and, where the GMC has secured the necessary statutory powers, approved) will be able to perform the designated roles related to trainee supervision and the overseeing and coordination of undergraduate medical student placements.
+Only those who are recognised (and, when the GMC has secured the necessary statutory powers, approved) will be able to perform the designated roles related to trainee supervision and the overseeing and coordination of undergraduate medical student placements.
 This applies however small and specialised the clinical specialty.
 If you are performing one of the four roles and wish to continue to supervise doctors in training, you must seek recognition.

-31. The trainer role is not in my job plan.
+40. The trainer role is not in my job plan.
 What can I do?